War in Somalia (2006–2009): Result and consequences

 During 2007 and 2008, Somalia plunged into severe levels of armed conflict, marked by frequent assassinations, political meltdown, radicalization, and the growth of an intense anti-American sentiment.
 The situation in the country exceeded the worst-case scenarios envisioned by many regional analysts when they first considered the potential impact of an Ethiopian military occupation.
 A Royal Institute of International Affairs report observed that Ethiopian/American support for the TFG instead of the more popular Islamic Courts administration presented an obstacle, not contribution, to the reconstruction of Somalia.
+Human Rights Watch accused the United States of "breeding the very extremism that it is supposed to defeat" by backing the invasion.
+According to Roland Marchal, the US-backed Ethiopian invasion had "removed the conditions for national authority in Somalia" and had marked an end to the process of centralisation in the country.
+He further contended that Ethiopian concerns regarding the ICU had little to do with Islamism, which instead provided a convenient cover for what he described as their "hidden agenda" in Somalia.

 For the Americans the invasion had resulted in nearly the complete opposite of what had been expected, as it had failed to isolate the Islamic movement while solidifying Somali anger to both the United States and Ethiopia.
 The result of the invasion had been the defeat of Somali Islamists considered to be 'moderate' while strengthening the movements most radical elements.
 In 2010, US ambassador to Ethiopia Donald Yamamoto stated that the Ethiopian invasion had been a mistake and "not a really good idea".
 By the US military's own metrics, the war in Somalia was never effectively prosecuted.
 A 2007 study commissioned by United States Department of Defense warned that American participation in the war was, "...plagued by a failure to define the parameters of the conflict or its aims; an overemphasis on military measures without a clear definition of the optimal military strategy;" According to the Conciliation Resources report titled 'Endless War':Military occupation, a violent insurgency, rising jihadism, and massive population displacement has reversed the incremental political and economic progress achieved by the late 1990s in south-central Somalia.
-With 1.3 million people displaced by fighting since 2006, 3.6 million people in need of emergency food aid, and 60,000 Somalis a year fleeing the country, the people of south-central Somalia face the worst humanitarian crisis since the early 1990s.As part of the United States' War on Terror, Ethiopia became a key strategic ally for US policy and Western interests in the Horn of Africa.
+With 1.3 million people displaced by fighting since 2006, 3.6 million people in need of emergency food aid, and 60,000 Somalis a year fleeing the country, the people of south-central Somalia face the worst humanitarian crisis since the early 1990s.As part of the United States' War on terror, Ethiopia became a key strategic ally for US policy and Western interests in the Horn of Africa.
 In 2006, the Ethiopian government established the Information Network Security Agency (INSA) with support from the United States, modeling it after the American's National Security Agency (NSA).
 Initially tasked with intercepting and analyzing intelligence, particularly from Somalia at the time of the invasion, INSA gradually expanded its role into domestic surveillance.
 Among its first members was Abiy Ahmed, who later ascended through the ranks of government and became Ethiopia's Prime Minister.